ntustison/PaperANTsX/Text/methods.md

 multiple sessions where, initially, categorical cross entropy was used and then subsquently refined using a Dice loss function.
 Whole-brain training was performed on a brain-cropped template size of [96, 112, 96].
-Inner label training was performed in a similar to our brain extraction training where the number of layers at the base layer was reduced to eight.
+Inner label training was performed similarly to our brain extraction training where the number of layers at the base layer was reduced to eight.
 Training also occurred over multiple sessions where, initially, categorical cross entropy was used and then subsquently refined using a Dice loss function.
 Other hyperparameters can be directly inferred from explicit specification in the actual code.
 Training data was derived from application of joint label fusion [@Wang:2013aa] during the course of our previous work [@Tustison:2014ab].
-When calling ``antspynet.desikan_killiany_tourville_labeling``, the inner labels are estimated initially followed by the cortical labels, the latter labels being prioritized in the final labeling.
+When calling ``antspynet.desikan_killiany_tourville_labeling``, inner labels are estimated first followed by the outer, cortical labels.